Allaman/knowledge.rootknecht.net/pages/01.home/bash-programming/.revs/20181108-101116/item.md

 ## Prevent a script from exiting your shell
 If you source a script file any `exit` in a function will exit the shell as it runs in the current shell instead of spawning a subshell.
 Prevent this behaviour by using `return`!
-When a 3rd party script you cannot modify is called which exits your shell than wrap the call with `()` which spawns a subshell for this call

 ## Printf
 More stable and powerful than echo.
 Comparable to C's function.